 The essence of a PhD is research, in which knowledge is extended by exploration, investigation, and contemplation.
 In scientific and engineering disciplines, research often implies experimentation, but research is more than mere experiments: it means interpretation and deep understanding.
 To be awarded a PhD, you must find new abstractions, new approaches, new algorithms, new principles, or new mechanisms.
 Your work must also be of a high quality that is equivalent to peers in your field.

 To complete a PhD, you will present the results of your research in a formal document called a thesis or dissertation which should contain a substantial original contribution to knowledge or understanding.
 You will have to defend your work in an oral examination, known as a viva voce.
 A full-time PhD is normally completed in three years.

 How to apply for MPhil/PhD

 If you are interested in applying to do an MPhil or PhD in the Faculty of Engineering we would recommend that you contact us and discuss your research project proposal with the relevant supervisor in the first instance.
 You can then visit our applications pages

 to find out how to apply.

-MPhil: A masters degree (or international equivalent) with an average mark of 60% and above; or a first or upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
+MPhil: An upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
 Non-UK qualifications will be assessed against this standard.

-PhD: A masters degree (or international equivalent) with an average mark of 60% and above plus, a first or upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
+PhD: A master’s degree (or international equivalent) with an average mark of 60% and above plus, an upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.
 Non-UK qualifications will be assessed against this standard.